 Verify that emails about this change are sent to all admin developers and aNewUser1.

 OAGi admin developer successfully revoke an OAGi developer role to a user.
+(Pass)

 Requirement document reference: Section 5.1.2

 Pre-condition: A user with the username, aNewUser1, has the OAGi developer role (i.e., execute in the same session after “Test Case 2.10 OAGi admin developer successfully assigns an OAGi developer role to a free user.”).